92 studies, strongest evidence first. Search and filter to

 Xiong, T., Wozney, L., Olthuis, J. et al. · 2019

 This scoping review looks broadly at using non-specialist ('paraprofessional') helpers to deliver trauma treatment, examining what training they receive.
-It isn't focused on EFT/tapping specifically, but is included in the catalog as related literature relevant to lay-delivered tapping interventions.
+It isn't focused on EFT/tapping specifically - though its included studies do feature a clinical EFT veterans trial and a TFT trial - and it's kept in the catalog as related literature relevant to lay-delivered tapping interventions.

 The review identified and summarized controlled trial research on paraprofessional-delivered trauma interventions, examining trends and gaps in training approaches (not EFT-specific).